JIAV94/hearsay_interview/README.md

 docker-compose up --build

-The application will be accessible at `http://localhost:8000/`.
+The application will be accessible at `http://localhost:8000/api/sortkeys`.

 ## Testing the API

-Use `curl` or Postman to send a POST request to `http://localhost:8000/sort/` with the appropriate JSON payload.
+Use `curl`, Postman to send a POST request to `http://localhost:8000/api/sortkeys` with the appropriate JSON payload.
+Or you can input the json data directly on the GUI provided by DRF directly on a web browser using the same URI `http://localhost:8000/api/sortkeys`.

 Example `curl` command: